seedprod/seedprod-jekyll/_drafts/2015-30-01-wordpress-customer-service-lessons-learned.markdown

 For examples I have a few free plugins in the WordPress.org repo.
 After answering a suport request by a non customer I include at the end of my response:

 <pre>
-If you are interested in the Pro Version use coupon code xxxx to save xx off.
-While the free verison works great I think Pro Version will blow your mind.
+By the way we have a Pro Version.
+If you are interested in it use coupon code xxxx to save xx off.
+While the free version works great I think Pro Version will blow your mind. http://www.seedprod.com
 </pre>

 or request a review: